-Chair Blaschke called for a motion to recommend the appointment of Mr. Daniel Valle to a two-year term as a Cochise County Private Sector Representative on the Executive Board.
+Mayor David Smith made a motion to appoint Mr. Daniel Valle to a two-year term as a Cochise County Private Sector Representative on the Executive Board.
+Mayor Pro-Tem Barlow commented that he knows Daniel personally and believes he will be an excellent addition to the Board.